 When notifying the board of directors or your fellow shareholders of your plans for leaving, you must clearly state the reason why.
-This will help set the tone in which you organise your departure.
-You should also specify what you want to do going forward.
-If you wish to pursue employment in other companies, you should take legal advice either as a shareholder/director regarding this matter as there may be certain terms that could prevent you from doing so.
+This will help them know whether you qualify as a good leaver or not and will dictate how they organise your removal.
+You should also specify what your future plans are, the business may be able to organise it in the most tax-efficient way.
+If you wish to pursue employment in other companies, particularly in competing businesses you need to look at the agreement carefully since there may be non-solicitation or non-competition terms that could prevent you from doing so.

 If the shareholders’ agreement requires you to make an offer to your fellow shareholders’ first before selling them to a third party, find out who amongst them is willing to buy your shares.
 If they do not want to or cannot accept your offer, ensure that you have an alternative buyer ready to help you get rid of your shares.

 After the terms of your departure has been approved, see to it that it is officially recorded.
-Check Companies House, especially if your company is regulated.
-See if it has been updated and ensure that it has been properly notified that you are no longer a director/shareholder of the company.
+Check Companies House, see if it has been updated and ensure that it has been properly notified that you are no longer a director/shareholder of the company.
 This helps ensure that the liabilities or duties and responsibilities you have for the company will end with your exit.

-Share transfer agreements set the procedure that the shareholders must follow when one of them expresses their intent to leave the company.
-It dictates who amongst the remaining shareholders can buy the stock of the outgoing shareholder or if the company itself must buy out the shares.
-It also determines how to measure the value of the shareholder’s ownership interest and details the payment terms for the share transfer.
+Shareholder agreements set the procedure that the shareholders must follow when one of them expresses their intent to leave the company.
+It dictates who amongst the remaining shareholders can buy the shares of the outgoing shareholder or if the company itself must buy out the shares.
+It also determines how to measure the value of the shareholder’s ownership interest and may detail the payment terms for the share transfer.

-Every company with multiple owners should have a share transfer agreement.
+Every company with multiple owners should have a shareholder agreement.
 Otherwise, disagreements could arise.

 If nobody wants to purchase the shares of the outgoing shareholder, the company can buy them instead.
 This procedure is called share buyback, and its rules are outlined in Part 18 of the Companies Act 2006.
 To ensure a successful share buyback, the following conditions must be met: